vmstio/vmstio/docus/content/infrastructure/purity.md

 ---
-title: Code Purity
+title: Source Code
 ---

-# Code Purity
+# Source Code

 Our goal is to provide the best possible Mastodon experience for our members.
 One way to deliver on that is by delivering the most up-to-date Mastodon code.